gopasspw/gopass/README.md

 any non-empty string.
 Please keep in mind that this can considerably weaken the strength of generated passwords.

+### In-place updates to existing passwords

+Running `gopass generate foo/bar` on an existing entry `foo/bar` will only update the first line of the secret leaving and trailing data in place.

+WARNING: At the moment this differs from the behaviour of `gopass insert` which will overwrite the whole entry.
+We [plan to fix this](https://github.com/justwatchcom/gopass/issues/301).

 ### Disabling Colors

 Disabling colors is as simple as `gopass config nocolor true`.